 How to Store Kyber Network (KNC)

-If you seek to make a major investment in ICP or if you are planning on HODLing this crypto for long periods of time, a hardware wallet is the best option.
+If you seek to make a major investment in KNC or if you are planning on HODLing this crypto for long periods of time, a hardware wallet is the best option.
 Hardware wallets keep your crypto stored offline in “cold storage.”
 This strategy makes it impossible for online threats to access your holdings.
-The Ledger Nano S or the more advanced Ledger Nano X both support Swipe (SXP) .
+The Ledger Nano S or the more advanced Ledger Nano X both support Kyber Network (KNC).

 Kyber Network – The Protocol Improving Liquidity for DeFi Applications